mtx13/Figure8Recommender/README.md

 ## Project Motivation <a name="motivation"></a>

-  This project was built as part of the Udacity Data Science nanodegree.
+This project focuses on building a recommender engine to process incoming emergency messages using Figure Eight Disaster Recovery data.
+The data contains over 26K messages (before cleaning) and each is associated with one or more of the 36 categories provided by Figure Eight.
+The categories determine which disaster recovery team(s) should receive the message.
+Using the data provided, a model is trained to predict who should receive new incoming messages.
+A web app was created and allows someone to enter a message as see where the message would be routed.
+It does not attempt to route the messages.
+Graphs also show a high level summary of the message log.

-  The objective is to merge and load actual disaster messages provided by Figure Eight Inc. to a database.
-The next step is to build a recommender engine to correctly categorize each message based on the 36 categories provided by FigureEight.
-The web app developed as part of of this project allows the user to enter new messages and see which agencies should be notified of the disaster.
-The web app also graphs the category & genre detail of the stored data using Plotly.
+This was created as part of the Udacity Data Science nanodegree.
+Because it is largely academic and focused on NLP and building a pipeline for the engine, there is definitely room for improvement - especially in the accuracy of the model!

 Details to run python scripts and load the web page can be found in the [Execution](#execution) section.

 ## File Descriptions <a name="files"></a>
 **-Data ETL Pipeline**
  - data/process_data.py -- this script will merge the category & message files list below and load to the SQLite database.